Doctor of Occupational Therapy Degree

 OTD/MBA Dual Degree

-Encouraging interdisciplinary learning, UM-Flint provides a dual-degree option of OTD/MBA for students who are interested in starting their own private practice or business related to occupational therapy.
+Encouraging interdisciplinary learning, UM-Flint provides a dual-degree option of OTD/MBA for students interested in starting their own private practice or business related to occupational therapy.
 The OTD/MBA dual degree curriculum allows OTD students to apply up to 12 specified credits toward both degrees.
-This arrangement helps you save big on tuition and expedite your timeline of completing two degrees.
+This arrangement helps you save big on tuition and expedites your timeline for completing two degrees.

 Doctor of Occupational Therapy Program Curriculum